postmates/cernan/README.md

 ![cernan](Gene-Cernan-1-578x485.jpg)

 `cernan` is a telemetry and logging aggregation server.
-It exposes a statsd interface as of this writing.
-There are further ambitions.
+It exposes a statsd and graphite interface as of this writing.
+In the Glorious Future it will ingest logs as well.

 [![Build Status](https://travis-ci.com/postmates/cernan.svg?token=YZ973qi8DocmxHi3Nn48&branch=master)](https://travis-ci.com/postmates/cernan)